 Lenalidomide binds directly to cereblon, a component of a cullin ring E3 ubiquitin ligase enzyme complex that includes deoxyribonucleic acid (DNA) damage-binding protein 1(DDB1), cullin 4 (CUL4), and regulator of cullins 1 (Roc1).
 In the presence of lenalidomide, cereblon binds substrate proteins Aiolos and Ikaros which are lymphoid transcriptional factors, leading to their ubiquitination and subsequent degradation resulting in cytotoxic and immunomodulatory effects.

 Clinical efficacy and safety

-Lenalidomide efficacy and safety have been evaluated in six phase III studies in newly diagnosed multiple myeloma, two phase III studies in relapsed refractory multiple myeloma, one phase III study and one phase II study in myelodysplastic syndromes and one phase II study in mantle cell lymphoma as described below.
+Lenalidomide efficacy and safety have been evaluated in five phase III studies in newly diagnosed multiple myeloma and two phase III studies in relapsed refractory multiple myeloma as described below.

 Newly diagnosed multiple myeloma